 - Chocolate-Dipped Almond Butter Sticks: Dip each stick in melted chocolate for an extra chocolaty treat!

 - Toffee Almond Butter Sticks: Top the sticks with crushed toffee bits for a sweet and crunchy twist.

 🍲 MORE COOKIES YOU'LL LOVE

 🌡️ HOW TO STORE LEFTOVER ALMOND BUTTER STICKS

 These almond butter sticks can be stored in an airtight container or a resealable bag for up to 4 days.
 They can also be frozen for up to two months.

 Almond Butter Sticks

-- ½ cup unsalted butter plus 1 tablespoon (divided)
+- ½ cup unsalted butter plus 1 tablespoon to brush the dough

 - ¾ teaspoon salt